-While much of maternity care reimbursement is structured as a limited bundled payment, expanding these definitions and adding clinical components and required quality metrics tied to gain-sharing can address some preventable complications by increased care coordination and the potential for better adoption of evidence-based best practices.
+While much of maternity care reimbursement is structured as a limited bundled payment, expanding these definitions including pediatric care and adding clinical components and required quality metrics tied to gain-sharing can address some preventable complications by increased care coordination and the potential for better adoption of evidence-based best practices.
 Various bundled payment models are being used across the country by state Medicaid agencies, health plans, and others that offer examples and guidance.

-The Bree Collaborative elected to develop an episode-based payment model, or bundled payment, for maternity care and has convened a workgroup that met from January 2019 to November 2019.
-This guideline presents a payment model that includes prenatal care, labor and delivery, and postpartum care along with clinical components for internal quality tracking and performance metrics, as shown in Figure 1, below:
+The Bree Collaborative elected to develop an episode-based payment model, or bundled payment, for maternity care and has convened a workgroup that met from January to November 2019 and reconvened from July to September 2020.
+This guideline presents a payment model that includes time-limited prenatal care, labor and delivery, postpartum care, and pediatric care along with clinical components for internal quality tracking and performance metrics, as shown in Figure 1, below: